CormacRaftery/GraphTheoryProject/README.md

 One problem I have encountered is that the user has to run the programme every time they make a change so I have added a while loop to keep the programme running.
 Another problem is that the nfa's are limited and need more special characters such as the '+' and the '?' which can be added through adding more "elif's".

+# How to run

+how to run the programme is quite simple aslong as you have python installed just navigate to the folder in a command line interface and enter "python ShuntThompsonMerged.py".
+From there you will be presented with options.